Kazek360/IPB-Project/README.md

-# IPB-Project
+# Order an interstellar ship in the Super Earth orbital shipyard
-Business project about ordering Super Earth spaceship
+Final projekt made for Infrastructure of Business Processes classes Made by Kazimierz Piontek and Karolina Sierakowska